CheezyMan69/DS-A_Notes/Notes/WhatExamContains.md

             - Big O
             - Big theta     (ALL BIG NOTATION WILL BE ASKED FOR EACH TIME AND SPACE)
             - Big omega
-        - all of non-linear (addition self taught topics: tirtiary tree and Krukals algo)
+        - all of non-linear (addition self taught topics: ternary tree and Kruskal's algo)
         - all of sorting
         - (a test to show understanding of concepts)